CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_create.md

     return service
 ```

-We get the use the code to get the credentials and the token need it to interact with the API and return the object service that we will use to the creation of the spreadsheet
+We get the use the code to get the credentials and the token need it to interact with the API and return the object service that we will use for the creation of the spreadsheet

 ### `create()` method